 Speaking of puzzles, Car Quest has a few different types for you to solve.
 Some see you moving ramps around open areas to access higher points and reach new collectables, and these puzzles proved to be the most taxing, as the ramps almost had to be in the exact and pinpoint position required in order for the car to accurately progress.
 Other puzzle types include mazes, filled with switches that change parts of the environment when activated.
 These can again become quite tedious at times, as you’ll find yourself backtracking through areas you’ve already been in.

 The controls for Car Quest are incredibly easy to get used to.
-You can use either or ZR to accelerate, or ZL to brake, and holding the button will allow you to drift, which for a short amount of time will allow you to boost.
+You can use either A or ZR to accelerate, B or ZL to brake, and holding the R button will allow you to drift, which for a short amount of time will allow you to boost.
 This particularly comes in handy when you need to gain speed coming down ramps to clear a larger jump.
 The car’s handling is also very smooth, save for a few minor annoyances when trying to navigate tight corners.

 One particularly poor aspect of Car Quest is the overall presentation of the game.
 The areas are displayed as bland, tiled floors and walls, something which never changes.
 The theme carries over to the maze and desert areas, and the only noticeable differences were colour changes to fit that current area’s environment.
 It isn’t unfair to say that it’s a very boring and monotonous game to look at.
 Performance was mostly fine both in Handheld and Docked mode, but loading screens seemed to also last a bit too long.